-How Philanthropy is Warming the Hearts of Car Dealerships
+How Philanthropy Is Warming the Hearts of Car Dealerships

 Garston Motors is all about family.
 The business was started with the motive of providing affordable cars to those who dream of buying one someday.
 It isn’t possible for someone working as waitress looking to start her own cupcake business to network without fast transportation is it?
 Yup, it’s totally 2 Broke Girls!

-But, yes, the whole objective was to make buying a car all the more easier.
+But, yes, the whole objective was to make buying a car easier than ever before.
 However, this wasn’t sufficient for the dealership.
 They wanted more, to touch more lives, to effect a change in the community.
 This desire, to be precise, this need, to work for the Greater Good, was driven home by a small incident.

 Some of the team members of the Garston legacy were once traveling to import a few cars.
 During this journey, they witnessed something that would soon become the fire behind all their philanthropy.
 What they have seen with their eyes is probably not comprehendible; a motorbike speeding at around 200 mph was unable to stop and hit a young child, less than 5 years old.